CalebUmass/static-web-showing/trench-book-reader/README.md

 To deploy on a live server or classroom network:

 1. Change the IP and port to match your public host
-2. Serve via Nginx or Apache (recommended for static file caching)
+2. Serve via Nginx or Apache (recommended for static file caching, but will still work well using either of those options)
-3. Consider Dockerizing the application for consistency

 ---